-If you’re shopping around for a range hood, you probably come across many new terms, including the word blower.
-But what is a range hood blower?
+If you are in the market for a new range hood, you have probably heard the term “blower” thrown around a few times.
+But, what is a range hood blower?

-What are the diferent types of range hood blowers?
+What are the different types of range hood blowers?

 There are three different types of blowers range hoods used to exhaust air: